The Snow College Faculty Senate represents the faculty in the policy-making process

 be sent back to the committee for further review.

-- If the subcommittee of the Senate and the Senate are at an impasse on a committee
+- If the committee of the Senate and the Senate are at an impasse on a committee decision,

 - A call for a referendum of a Senate decision shall require a petition containing signatures